You don't have to put your idea of writing a book on hold any longer, regardless of what industry you're in.

 Your book provides information and knowledge to people and can serve as a low-ticket item to help clients develop trust in you.

-So if you’re serious about writing a book, check out Harv’s effective tips so you can avoid unnecessary time consuming mistakes.
+So if you’re serious about writing a book, check out these effective tips that Harv suggests, so you can avoid unnecessary time-consuming mistakes.

-It is unfortunate that many people pursue writing a book for the wrong reasons, or simply go about it incorrectly.
+It is unfortunate that many people pursue writing a book for the wrong reasons, or simply go about it incorrectly, says Harv.

 If you enjoy writing for the love of it, then by all means write!

-But if your goal is to profit from a book, or multiple books you’re writing, you’re looking at a whole different ball game.
+But if your goal is to profit from a book or multiple books you’re writing, you’re looking at a whole different ball game, he adds.

-Before you even consider getting started on writing your book, you have to know these 4 things:
+Before you even consider getting started on writing your book, Harv insists that you have to know these 4 things:

 There’s a tendency among potential authors to think… “I’ve got to have a front-end piece, and a book is a good idea, so I’m going to take a year off to write.
 Then I’ll come back strong!”...